Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Context Economics: Why Every Token Matters

-The chart illustrates why Pi's minimal approach wins economically.
-When your harness consumes 15,000 tokens before the user's first message, you are paying for that overhead on every single API call.
-Over a long session with hundreds of turns, the cumulative cost of a bloated system prompt is enormous.
+The chart shows where the money goes.
+A harness that consumes 15,000 tokens before your first message charges you that overhead on every single API call — and over a session with hundreds of turns, a bloated system prompt turns into a real line item.

-Pi's approach: ~1,000 tokens for system prompt + tools.
+Pi's approach: ~1,000 tokens for system prompt plus tools.
 The remaining budget is yours.

 The "Serious Work" Pi Configuration